yagop/telegram-bot/README.md

 telegram-bot
 ============

-A telegram bot using https://github.com/vysheng/tg.
+A Telegram Bot based on plugins using [tg](https://github.com/vysheng/tg).

 Multimedia
 ----------